 #4: Complex Manufacturing

 AR is already transforming manufacturing.
-AR is one of the key technologies for Industry 4.0.
-Operators and engineers use AR glasses on the plant floor to aid troubleshooting, reliably manage configurations, and build complex machinery.
+It's one of the key technologies for Industry 4.0.
+Operators and engineers use AR glasses on the plant floor to aid troubleshooting, reliably manage configurations and build complex machinery.

 A great example is Boeing’s AR program, which overlays digital 3D wiring diagrams on KC-46 tankers and 767 freighters to speed up manufacturing and guarantee accuracy.